TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 11/Hebrews 11.1.md

 ---

-Now faith is assurance of [things] hoped for, a conviction of things not seen.
+Now faith is assurance of things hoped for, proof of things not seen.